AnandChowdhary/writing/honors-veni-proposal.md

 - (concrete) outcomes for society and other academic disciplines;
 - the period over which knowledge utilisation is expected to occur.

-In this day and age of fast-paced technology, a new generation of computers and smartphones comes
+In this day and age of fast-paced technology, a new generation of computers and smartphones comes out every few years, but grade education has not changed for a very long time.
+This is unfortunate because education is perhaps the most important tool which governments can use to make sure their y

 ### 2c.
 Number of words used